th3architect/lxc-hive/README.md

 if t1 already exists, then it tries to start the container, else ->

 1. make sure the profile is specified and a prototype container exists.
-2. copy from prototype container's snapshot and create a container
+2. copy from prototype container and create a container

 ### why not just use vagrant